thejokertm/engram_vault/Notebooks/good-life-bad-system.md

 ---
-title: A Good Life in a Bad System?
+title: "A Good Life in a Bad System?"
 sources: [21111501, 21111502, 21111503]
 uid: 202208071130
 aliases: ["Good Life, Bad System?"]